Erasmus2016/backend/README.md

 _fieldGenerator.js_ - This file generates a random playing field.

 **functions**-Folder:

+_index.js_ - Contains some helper functions like a guid generator or an improved logging functionality.

 _randomNumber.js_ - Generates the dice results for the board game.